DennisTheodoreNedry/go-evil/README.md

 Some notable features arriving in v2 are,
 1. Evil arrays `${...}`, i.e. `${"value1", "value"}$`.
 2. Functions!
 Which have different meanings depending on their function type.
-2. A fully integrated `webview` into the source code.
+3. A fully integrated `webview` into the source code.
-3. You can now customize your malware by using a `compiler configuration section` aka `[]` in your code.
+4. You can now customize your malware by using a `compiler configuration section` aka `[]` in your code.
-4. Obfuscating the source code is now a built in option.
+5. Obfuscating the source code is now a built in option.
-5. The line terminator `;` is no longer needed.
+6. The line terminator `;` is no longer needed.
-6. Comments must now be terminated, i.e. `@ this is a comment @`.
+7. Comments must now be terminated, i.e. `@ this is a comment @`.
-7. Variables must now be terminated, i.e. `$1$`.
+8. Variables must now be terminated, i.e. `$1$`.
+9. The malware now contains a behavior option when it detects an active debugger, this allows you to kill the malware or remove it from the disk.

 ### Structure of a go-evil malware
 We have currently three different functions, these are marked by a one character long string preceding the functions name.<br/>